relaxnow/vcgopkg/README.md

 ~/Projects/my-go-project# vcgopkg
 ```

-Package a directory:
+OR package a directory:
 ```
 ~/# vcgopkg Projects/my-go-project
 ```

-Package a main.go file
+OR package a main.go file
 ```
 ~/# vcgopkg Projects/my-go-project/cmd/main.go
 ```
-vcgopkg will then look for all main funcs and produce a .zip file for each, for example: **repo.zip**.
+vcgopkg will then look for all main funcs and produce a .zip file for each, for example:

+~/Projects/my-go-project/veracode/my-go-project--cmd--20210909010101.zip

-This can then be uploaded to Veracode for Static Analysis.
+All .zip files from veracode can then be uploaded to Veracode for Static Analysis.

 ## Download